Firearms

 Can I get an FFL without a business?

 An FFL is only meant for business use.
-The only exception in which you can get an FFL without a business intent is with a Type 03 FFL.
-This is the only FFL that the FFLC issues to people without a business.
+The only exception is a Type 03 FFL.
+This collector’s FFL does not require you to own or operate a business.

 Can I get a home-based FFL?